charleschyna/charleschyna/README.md

 ## 🚀 About Me

-- 💻 I'm a 3rd-year Computer Technology student at JKUAT
+- 💻 I'm a final year Computer Technology student at JKUAT
 - 🛠️ Working on: **Smart Nyuki – a smart beekeeping IoT platform**
 - 🌍 Passionate about tech, AI, IoT, and solving real-world problems
 - 🌱 Currently learning: React, Supabase, and real-time systems